Smaart® Control

 This approach can provide a representative result of the listening space with significantly less setup time.

-To perform a moving microphone measurement using Smaart and FIR Designer:
+Follow these steps to capture a moving microphone measurement using Smaart and FIR Designer

 - Configure averaging in Smaart

-Enable Auto grab, and set the Grab delay to the desired measurement averaging time.
+Enable Auto grab, and set the Grab delay to the desired measurement averaging time (typically 30-120 seconds).
 This determines how long Smaart will average the microphone signal before the measurement is captured.

 - Select Reset Average in FIR Designer.